SomeWeekendReading/someweekendreading.github.io/_posts/2020-09-23-covid-hope-and-vaccine-evaluations.md

 [A recent article on 538 by Maggie Koerth](https://fivethirtyeight.com/features/how-to-know-when-you-can-trust-a-covid-19-vaccine/) discusses how to know if you can _trust_ a vaccine.
 (I never thought I'd even have to ask that question, but... _o tempora, o mores_.)
 The high points:
-- __Look for transparency in the data:__ even if you don't review it yourself, ask if it was _disclosed_.
+- __Look for transparency in the data:__ Even if you don't review it yourself, ask if it was _disclosed_.
 Don't listen to politician's opinions about vaccines, as they are not competent to have opinions worth hearing.
 Listen to independent scientists, listen to your doctor.